UweSchoenebergCharite/Versuch/chapter1.md

 xp: 100
 skills: 1
 ```
 library `ggplot2` offers excellent plotting capabilities that allow for a wide range of customisation.
-Function `aes()`, e.g, describes how  data are mapped to visual properties (aesthetics) of geometric objects (geoms).
+Function [`aes()`](https://www.rdocumentation.org/packages/ggplot2/versions/2.2.1/topics/aes), e.g, describes how  data are mapped to visual properties (aesthetics) of geometric objects (geoms).

 Let's add some colour to the plot.
 For convenience, the plot commands can be assigned to a variable.
 We will use `p.box`.
 Overlays can be generated by adding several plot commands using `+`.
-To actually see the plot use  `plot()` or just type in the name od the variable an execute.
+To actually see the plot use  [`plot()`](https://www.rdocumentation.org/packages/graphics/versions/3.4.3/topics/plot) or just type in the name or the variable an execute.

 `@instructions`
 - The first line of code will create a  boxplot with fill colours defined by gender
 - Change the two colours look out for obvious stereotypes and do not use them!
 Why not use "pink" and "light blue"?
 - Add a theme to remove a lot of clutter.
-One theme provided by R is `theme_classic()`
+One theme provided by R is `theme_classic()`.
+See [`ggtheme`] (https://www.rdocumentation.org/packages/ggplot2/versions/2.2.1/topics/ggtheme) for more information.
 - Remove the legend by setting the legend.position to "none"

 `@hint`